Shereen98/Favorites-App-NextJS/README.md

 ## Configuring

-The current server is running on [http://localhost:3080](http://localhost:3080).
+The server will run on [http://localhost:3080](http://localhost:3080).
 If you want to change the server port go to `Client/server.js` and change the configured port as below,

     const apiPaths = {
       "/api": {